Jim Lefebvre: Managerial and coaching career

 In addition to managing, Lefebvre has spent time coaching in the Dodgers, Milwaukee Brewers, San Francisco Giants, Oakland Athletics, Cincinnati Reds, and San Diego Padres organizations.
 He coached the China National Baseball Team (Olympics) in 2005, the 2006 World Baseball Classic, and 2008 Olympics.

 Managerial record

 Outside of baseball

 Lefebvre had roles on several television shows including Gilligan's Island and Batman.
 His role in Batman was of a henchman for the Riddler.
 He is also a spokesman for Vemma vitamin supplements.

 Personal life

-Jimmy first married Jean Bakke from Waterford, WI and they had their son, Ryan, before they divorced and Jimmy was playing baseball in Japan after he was with the Dodgers, where he was rookie of the year in 1965.
+Lefebvre first married Jean Bakke from Waterford, Wisconsin, and they had their son, Ryan, when Lefebvre was playing baseball in Japan after he was with the Dodgers, where he was rookie of the year in 1965.
+Lefebvre has a daughter, Brittany, who is currently working in Christian motion pictures, and two other children, Bryce and Brianna Lefebvre.

-Lefebvre has a daughter, Brittany Lefebvre, who is currently working in Christian motion pictures.
-His son, Ryan, is the lead play-by-play announcer for the Royals on Bally Sports Kansas City.
-He also has two other chrildren, Bryce and Brianna Lefebvre.
+His son, Ryan, is the lead play-by-play announcer for the Royals on FanDuel Sports Network Kansas City.